Tanks of the Soviet Union: Russo-Ukrainian War

+Meanwhile Russia increased its military production, producing some new T-90M, refurbishing many old T-90, T-80, and T-72 tanks, but with difficulty due to sanctions limiting access to components as diverse as digital electronics and ball bearings.
+Within three months, Russia started to bring T-62 tanks back into service and upgraded some to the new T-62M Obr.
+2021 and T-62MV Obr.
+2021 standard.
+In early 2023 Russian T-55 tanks were seen being used for training and apparently being sent into combat service.
+Russian authorities said the T-14 Armata was tested in Ukraine, but still hasn't entered service.
+In 2024 it was determined that Russia did not have any T80 and T90 left in storage and the army was mainly suplied by newly made T-90's and a trickle of refurbished T72's.

 Overview per tank

 (Only tanks that were built in significant numbers are listed.)

 T-24

 The T-24 was a Soviet medium tank built in 1931.
 Only twenty-four tanks were built, and was not used in combat.
 This was the first tank produced at the KhPZ factory in Ukraine, which was later responsible for the very successful T-34 and T-54 Soviet tanks.
 The T-24's suspension was used successfully in the Soviet Union's first purpose-built artillery tractors.

 The T-24's main armament was a 45 mm gun.
 It had a ball-mount 7.62 mm DT machine gun in the hull, another in the turret, and a third in a secondary turret atop the main turret.
 The tank was well-armoured for its time, but suffered from problems with the engine and transmission.